pickyourtrail_logo

 3. Visit the Literature & Coffee Library

-The second floor is home to transfers of global coffee trade, cultivation and cultural significance through manuscripts, rare books and audio-visual displays.
+The second floor explores tales of the global coffee trade, cultivation, and cultural significance through manuscripts, rare books, and audio-visual displays.

 4. Sample Coffee from Around the World